fabricioAburto/react-event-bus/README.md

 # react-event-bus 🚌

-This is a simple project for creating react applications using **event-driven architecture**.
+This is a simple project (lightweight 6.68 KB) for creating react applications using **event-driven architecture**.

 ![Bus Image](./docs/bus.png)